Silent Light: Representation in other media

-Some of the "making of" Silent Light appears in fictionalized form in the 2012 novel, Irma Voth, written by award-winning Canadian author, Miriam Toews.
+Some of the production of Silent Light appears in fictionalized form in the 2012 novel Irma Voth, written by award-winning Canadian author Miriam Toews.
 The novel is about a Mennonite teenager named Irma, whose isolated existence is transformed when she is hired by a bohemian film crew that comes to her settlement to make a film about Mennonites.
 Toews was inspired by her own experience on the set of Silent Light, in which she plays the role of Esther, Johan's wife.
 The "film-within-the-novel" is recognizably Silent Light.
 According to critic Catherine E. Wall, Toews' novel provides additional insight into the dynamics of conflict and cooperation between the Spanish-Mexican film crew and the ultra-conservative Mennonites of the Cuauhtémoc Settlement where filming took place.